texstudio-org/texstudio/utilities/manual/source/advanced.md

 QJS, an application scripting language based on [ECMAScript](https://doc.qt.io/qt-6/qtqml-javascript-functionlist.html).

-Put \"%SCRIPT\" in the first line to declare a macro as a script.
+Select radio button \"Script\" to declare a macro as a script.
 Here are the objects that provide the interface to the TeXstudio internals:

 -   \"editor\" allows some top level operations like